Reinforcement learning for adaptive interior point methods in convex quadratic programming: Learning-based parameter adaptation

 \paragraph{Constraints linear dependencies}

-Numerical challenges arise for Newton-type solvers when dealing with equality and inequality constraints \eqref{eq:QP} that are linearly dependent, because of singular linear systems.
-In practice, we generate $m$ equality and $p$ inequality constraints and then a fraction of constraints, $\nicefrac{m}{2}$ and $\nicefrac{p}{2}$, is duplicated and thus linearly dependent, increasing the total number of constraints to $\nicefrac{3m}{2}$ and $\nicefrac{3p}{2}$.
-These linear dependencies make the KKT matrix singular and, when solving \eqref{eq:newton_system} the linear system solver struggles due to an ill-posed linear system at each iteration.
-The augmented Lagrangian formulation using $\delta_y$, $\delta_z$ breaks this linear dependency and regularizes the problem.
+Numerical challenges arise for Newton-type solvers when dealing with linearly dependent constraints in \eqref{eq:QP}, because, with $\delta_y=\delta_z=0$, linear systems \eqref{eq:newton_system} become singular.
+In practice, we generate $m$ equality and $p$ inequality constraints and then a fraction of constraints, $\frac{m}{2}$ and $\frac{p}{2}$, is duplicated and thus linearly dependent, increasing the total number of constraints to $\frac{3m}{2}$ and $\frac{3p}{2}$.
+In addition, we consider nearly linearly dependent constraints: some duplicated constraints are perturbed by a very small quantity.
+These constraints remain effectively active while introducing near-degeneracy, which is known to be challenging for numerical solvers.